Glossary of technical writing terms

 WebHelp

-A cross-platform online documentation system from Adobe.
-It has similar functionality to compiled HTML Help.
-See also FlashHelp.
+WebHelp is cross-platform online documentation system from Adobe.
+It has similar functions to compiled HTML Help.
+Refer also to FlashHelp.

 white paper

-A detailed or authoritative report.
-For excellent information about white papers, see www.thatwhitepaperguy.com.
+A white paper is detailed or authoritative report.
+For good information about white papers, refer to https://thatwhitepaperguy.com/.

 white space

-An empty area on a page or on a screen.
+White space is an empty area on a page or on a screen.
 White space does not always have a white colour.
-Its defining feature is that it does not contain text or graphics.
+The defining feature of white space is that white space does not contain text or graphics.

 WinHelp